 13th-level Witchblade feature

 You include psychoactive reagents to your compounds.
-Whenever you prepare a vial, you can decide whether creatures subjected to its contents will have to make a Constitution or a Wisdom saving throw.
+Whenever you prepare a vial, you can decide whether creatures subjected to its contents must make a Constitution or a Wisdom saving throw against the effects.

 PERNICIOUS STRIKE

 17th-level Witchblade feature

-When you replace your Sneak Attack with administering a compound, you can choose instead to deal half your Sneak Attack damage in addition to administering the compound.
+When you replace your Sneak Attack with administering a compound, you can choose to deal half your Sneak Attack damage in addition to administering the compound.